The Window of Tolerance: The Full Picture

 Samkhya Philosophy- Finally we get to Yoga

 The Samkhya Karika, a text representing a foundational philosophy found across yoga, describes a scientific creation story which includes a description of the constituent parts of all existence.
 The Samkhya philosophy shares uncanny parallels to the theories of modern physics.
 In Samkhya philosophy, a distinction is made between the material nature and spirit nature of all things.
 In short, everything that has mass is of material nature.
 In people, the body, mind, and thoughts are seen as material (prakriti).
-That which has no mass, can not be seen, touched nor born nor die is of spirit nature.
+That which has no mass and can not be seen, touched nor born nor die is of spirit nature.
 The Divinity that lives within a person is their consciousness (awareness, attention) and is seen as spirit nature (purusha).
 Even though we can differentiate material and spiritual aspects of people, we actually can’t separate the material from the spiritual.
 Every molecule in our universe contains both material and spirit nature, since the entire universe itself is seen as a manifestation of Divinity.
 It’s like every coin having two sides: heads is heads, tails is tails, but the coin is both.

 Another important principle of Samkhya philosophy is change.
 This reflects the temporary nature of the physical world.
 Everything changes and nothing lasts forever, so the gunas are also always changing.
 We see change happening with lightning speed as our triggers send us into dysregulation in the blink of an eye.
 Suffering happens when we want something impossible, like the cessation of change.
 Sometimes people take extraordinary efforts to arrange their environment or the people around them so nothing can trigger their unhappiness.
 I’ll admit to this, as a recovering control freak.
 But because everything always changes, the perfect environment won’t last.
 Something will change and start the pattern of unhappiness again.
-Trying again and again to control external circumstances doesn’t work because what’s really needed to be happy is to be able to adapt to change and accept the parts of life and ourselves that are less than perfect.
+Trying again and again to control external circumstances doesn’t work because what’s really needed to be happy is to be able to adapt to change and accept the parts of life and ourselves that are not as they “should” be.

 If we strive to achieve one state and keep it forever we’re setting ourselves up for disappointment.
-I have struggled with chronic pain for years, for example.
+For example, I have struggled with chronic pain for years.
 I used to think that I needed to achieve a state of painlessness and then stay there forever.
 If I was fortunate enough to have a day with little or no pain, I couldn’t enjoy it because I was worried that it wouldn’t last.
 The following day, waking up once again with pain, I’d be depressed and discouraged because I wasn’t able to hold on to the conditions of the day before.
 I was at the mercy of the gunas, which are always changing because that’s just what they do.

 How the Window of Tolerance Can Help